kellenmace/wpe-site-management-cli/README.md

 # WP Engine Site Management CLI Tool (WP Engine API Demo)

-An interactive command-line interface for working with the WP Engine API and managing your WordPress sites and installs.
+An interactive command-line interface for working with the [WP Engine API](https://wpengineapi.com/) and managing your WordPress sites and installs.

+This is a demo app to accompany the [Mastering the WP Engine API: A Comprehensive Guide for Developers](https://wpengine.com/builders/mastering-the-wp-engine-api-a-comprehensive-guide-for-developers/) article.
+It demonstrates how to use the WP Engine API in practice.

 ## Overview